trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

    First, this code verifies that the transaction sender is one of the administrators.
    Then it creates a token metadata object with information from the parameters and adds it to the `token_metadata` big-map in the storage.
-   Note that the `decimals` metadata field is set to 0 because the token is an NFT and therefore has only one unit.
+   Note that the `decimals` metadata field is set to 0 because the token is an NFT and therefore doesn't need any decimal places in its quantity.

    Note that there is no built-in way to get the number of tokens in the contract code; the big-map does not have a function such as `keys()` or `length()`.
    If you want to keep track of the number of tokens, you must add an additional element in the storage and increment it when tokens are created or destroyed.